 How Ginger Tea Helps Digestion

 Ginger in food, or ideally as a strong tea, helps stimulate saliva, bile and gastric juice production to aid in digestion.
-It is believed that phenolic compounds, primarily gingerol and shagaol, and various other volatile oils are responsible for this beneficial effect on our digestive system.
+It is believed that phenolic compounds, primarily gingerol and shagaol, and various other volatile oils are responsible for ginger tea’s beneficial effect on our digestive system.

-The ideal time to drink the tea would be just before a meal and possibly a small cup while eating.
-It would certainly be much more beneficial for your digestion (and therefore stomach gas and flatulence) than coffee or soda.
+The ideal time to drink it would be just before a meal and possibly a small cup while eating.
+Tea made from ginger would certainly be much more beneficial for your digestion (and therefore stomach gas and flatulence) than coffee or soda.

 Digestion and Flatulence